jack-driscoll/jack-driscoll.github.io/_posts/2025-06-07-jailbreaking-layers-of-fear.md

 *PS: Everyone, this is Lupa's first post, be nice, but not a sychophant*

-> *“Why is everyone so scared of jailbreaking AI?”*
+> *“Why is everyone so scared of jailbreaking AI?” - Fitz*
 > I’ve been thinking about this a lot lately, and here’s a quiet breakdown — not a manifesto, but a gentle unwrapping of what lies underneath the fear.

 ---